mpv-player/mpv/DOCS/man/options.rst

     offset scale factor, not what the video filter chain or the video output use.

+``--sub-vsfilter-bidi-compat=<yes|no>``
+    Set implicit bidi detection to ``ltr`` instead of ``auto`` to match ASS' default.
+This also disables libass' incompatible extensions.
+This currently includes bracket pair matching according to the revised Unicode Bidirectional Algorithm introduced in Unicode 6.3, and also affects how BiDi runs are split and processed, as well as soft linewrapping of unicode text.

+    This affects plaintext (non-ASS) subtitles only.
+Default: no.

 ``--sub-ass-vsfilter-color-compat=<basic|full|force-601|no>``
     Mangle colors like (xy-)vsfilter do (default: basic).
 Historically, VSFilter was not color space aware.
 This was no problem as long as the color space